torstenwerner/v-ai-be/README.md

 A hint should be displayed if all 5 cells of the current row are filled and it is not submitted yet: "Mit <Enter> abschicken."
 Hitting Enter after filling all 5 cells of the current row should submit it.

+It should provide a virtual keyboard with square keys.
 Show a hint below the virtual keyboard: "Geben Sie bitte SS anstelle von ß ein."

+This error message is shown if the user submits an invalid word: "Kein gültiges Wort!"
+The current row does not change for invalid words.
+The user must change at least one cell in the current before submitting is allowed again.

+It should work nicely both in the desktop browser and the mobile browser.
+It should use vertical vs. horizontal layout dependending on the portrait or landscape mode of the mobile screen.